mebishalnapit/masonry-brick/readme.md

 If you would like to contribute to the translations of this theme to your native language, then, you can visit this link: https://translate.wordpress.org/projects/wp-themes/masonry-brick/ and then contribute to the translation.

 ## CHANGELOG
+#### VERSION 0.6
+* Migrated the Custom CSS code added in theme options to Additional CSS section introduced in WordPress 4.7

 #### VERSION 0.5
 * Footer credit link has been updated
 * Font Awesome icons updated to version 4.7.0